Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Default: 1,000

 Description: If `downloadBinaryOnce` is set to `true`, `lockRetryWait` is the number of milliseconds to wait before checking if the lock has been released.

+## If using Ubuntu 24.04 and newer

+Selecting what MySQL version to use is not currently supported on Ubuntu 24.04 and newer.
+To use this package on Ubuntu 24.04 and newer you must have the `mysql-server` package installed on your system and `ServerOptions.version` must either be the version that is installed on the system or undefined.